GSA-TTS/identity-handbook/_articles/incident-response-checklist.md

 **By Role**
 * Situation Lead (SL)
-  * Wellbeing of group monitored, including self (Tired and stressed humans make poor decisions)
+  * Well-being of group monitored, including self (Tired and stressed humans make poor decisions)
   * Keeps situation room clean - Non-responders need to move elsewhere
   * Rotations of all roles planned and performed to prevent any responder spending more than 3 hours in role
 * Technical Lead (TL)